ARL-Led Paper Examining NOx Emissions During the Great Recession is In Press

 January, 2015

-An ARL-led paper titled: “Long-term NOx trends over large cities in the United States during the Great Recession: Comparison of satellite retrievals, ground observations, and emission inventories”this link opens in a new window is In Press in Atmospheric Environment.
+An ARL-led paper titled: “Long-term NOx trends over large cities in the United States during the Great Recession: Comparison of satellite retrievals, ground observations, and emission inventories” is In Press in Atmospheric Environment.
 The study examines the impact of the great recession on nitrogen oxide (NOx) emissions in eight major U.S. cities.
 The study compares changes in NOx emissions trends from the National Weather Service led National Air Quality Forecasting Capability (NAQFC), the U.S. EPA ground-based network (Air Quality System or AQS), and the NASA satellite (Ozone Mapping Instrument or OMI) over the time period before, during, and after the recession (2005-2012).

 Both the OMI and AQS detect substantial downward trends, -35 percent and -38 percent, respectively.
 The NAQFC, which relies on national emissions inventories (NEIs), shows a slower reduction rate (-25 percent).
 This is likely because the NEI data years are several years behind the forecasting year and do not fully account for the effects of the economic recession.
 All of the datasets show that the NOx emissions reductions have slowed down after 2009 or during the economic recovery.